microsoft/industry/healthcare/referenceImplementation/readme.md

 ![Defender](./media/defender.PNG)

-### Connectivity for Azure and Distributed Edge
+### Connectivity for Azure and On-Premises

-On the *Connectivity for Azure and Distributed Edge* tab, you will configure the core networking platform resources, such as hub virtual network, gateways (VPN and/or ExpressRoute), Azure Firewall, Private DNS Zones for Azure PaaS services, and depending on the options you selected on the *Security, Governance, and Compliance* tab, additional networking security and monitoring options will be presented, such as DDoS Protection Standard, Network Watcher, NSG Flow Logs, and Traffic Analytics.
+On the *Connectivity for Azure and On-Premises* tab, you will configure the core networking platform resources, such as hub virtual network, gateways (VPN and/or ExpressRoute), Azure Firewall, Private DNS Zones for Azure PaaS services, and depending on the options you selected on the *Security, Governance, and Compliance* tab, additional networking security and monitoring options will be presented, such as DDoS Protection Standard and Network Watcher.

 To deploy and configure a "hub and spoke" topology, you must:

-- In the *Deploy networking topology for Azure and Distributed Edge* option, select either "Hub and spoke with Azure Firewall" or "Hub and spoke with your own third-party NVA".
+- In the *Deploy networking topology for Azure and On-Premises* option, select either "Hub and spoke with Azure Firewall" or "Hub and spoke with your own third-party NVA".
 In this guidance we will select the "Hub and spoke with Azure Firewall".
 - Provide a dedicated (empty) subscription that will be used to host the requisite networking infrastructure.
 - Provide the address space to be assigned to the hub virtual network
 - Select an Azure region where the hub virtual network will be created